46620/guides/docs/machine/linux/1gpu_pass.md

   </clock>
 ```

 Once all of that is set you should be good to start your VM.
-Check Task Manager to see if it's detecting it's in a VM and if it's not, then congrats, you now have a stealthy VM, but we're not done yet, just one more thing to do

 Open Windows Search and type `Turn Windows features On/Off` and install everything in the first Hyper-V section.
 Reboot the VM and you're all done.
+You can use [this](apps/pafish.exe) tool to check how stealthy the Virtual Machine is.

 ??? warning "Patching qemu and the kernel (not supported)"
     Want certain things to have a harder time detecting you're on a virtual machine?
 Great news, I got some patches that I spent too fucking long working on.